Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_automanage/arc_automanage_machine_configuration_custom_windows/_index.md

 ![Screenshot of PowerShell 7 presence on ArcBox-Win2K22](./07.png)

-> **Note:** If you prefer to log on interactively to a Remote Desktop session in order to verify the configuration settings, add -Rdp to the Enter-AzVM command.
+> **NOTE: If you prefer to log on interactively to a Remote Desktop session in order to verify the configuration settings, add -Rdp to the Enter-AzVM command.

 ```powershell
 Enter-AzVM -ResourceGroupName $ResourceGroupName -Name ArcBox-Win2K22 -LocalUser Administrator -Rdp